campuscode/rails-guides-pt-BR/pt-BR/getting_started.md

 => true
 ```

-The above output shows an `INSERT INTO "articles" ...` database query.
-This
-indicates that the article has been inserted into our table.
-And if we take a
-look at the `article` object again, we see something interesting has happened:

 A saída acima mostra uma *query* `INSERT INTO "articles" ...`. ao banco de dados.
 Isso indica que o artigo foi inserido em nossa tabela.
 Se dermos uma olhada no
 objeto `article` novamente, vemos que algo interessante aconteceu: